 Vietnam LLC renewal steps

-- Within a month thereafter, Healy Consultants Group PLC will email our Client i) draft financial statements for the Vietnam LLC and ii) draft annual statutory tax return; and
+- Immediately thereafter, Healy Consultants Group will email our Client i) draft financial statements for the Vietnamese LLC and ii) a draft of the annual statutory tax return.

 Accounting and tax considerations

-- The standard corporate income tax (CIT) rate is 20%, and between 32% and 50% for oil and gas companies;
+- The standard corporate income tax (CIT) rate is 20% and between 32% – 50% for oil and gas companies.

-- Annual corporate income tax returns must be filed with the General Department of Taxation within 90 days from the end of the fiscal year;
+- Annual corporate income tax returns must be filed with the General Department of Taxation within 90 days of the end of the fiscal year.

-- Companies must make quarterly income tax payments based on estimates;
+- Companies are required to make quarterly income tax payments based on estimates.

 - Before any Vietnamese company can repatriate profits, it must submit i) audited financial statements and ii) complete tax filings to the authorities.
 Thereafter, the company must inform the local taxation office and these profits can only be remitted through the company’s capital account.